 - Allowing you to use defective machinery

-If you are making a Tesco accident injury claim, you will be able to claim for the following:
+If you are able to start a Tesco accident injury claim, you may be able to claim for the following damages:

 - Injuries caused by faulty escalators, doors, and lifts.